Home and Landscape

-Garden symphylans
+Garden Symphylans

 Garden symphylans are slender and white.
 They are not insects; they have twelve pairs of legs, fourteen body segments, and a pair of antennae.
 They run rapidly when exposed to light.